tugboat/pakyow-web/posts/2011-11-21-zero_seven.md

 ## Invoke Route / Handler

 Any route or handler can be invoked using the new invoke_route! and invoke_handler! methods.
 This means that business logic for a different route can be used without issuing a redirect or making another request.
-It also opens the door for testing business logic using the console.

 [Read more about Route / Handler Invocation &rarr;](/manual#section_10.7)